 The tribe also operates the Acoma Route 66 Interpretive Center just off I-40 and the Acoma Commercial Center.
 In addition, the pueblo also offers fishing for a fee at its newly built Acoma Lake.

 The pueblo is located 60 miles west of Albuquerque on Interstate 40 and 12 miles south on Indian Route 23.
 From Grants, Acoma is just 12 miles east on I-40.
 The pueblo is open for guided tours between March and October.
-A fee is required and no cameras are allowed without license.
+A fee is required, and no cameras are allowed without a license.
 Check with the Sky City visitor center at the base of the mesa.

-© Kathy Weiser/Legends of America, updated March, 2017.
+© Kathy Weiser-Alexander/Legends of America, updated August 2021.